Barefoot Holistics | Reflexology in Albany WA

 • body awareness and stress physiology

-At Barefoot Holistics, reflexology is approached with respect for both its historical foundations and its modern context within complementary wellbeing care.
+At Barefoot Holistics, reflexology is approached with respect for both its historical foundations and its modern context within a complementary health setting.

 "As above, so below;